-Marseille is the second-largest city in France, after Paris.
+Marseille is the second-largest Mediterranean city in France, after Paris.
 Also, it has the third-largest metropolitan area in the country.
 The National Park (Park National des Calanques) begins on the outskirts, to the east.
 Throughout the Calanques, there is a formidable, rugged coastline with small fjord-like inlets.

 Some considerable distance to the east is the Sainte-Baume mountain range.
 Beyond is the city of Toulon and the French Riviera.
 The Etoile mountain ranges are north of Marseille.
-Furthermore, if you head out west from the city you will reach the former artists’ colony of l’Estaque.
+Furthermore, if you head out west of the city, you will reach the former artists’ colony of l’Estaque.
 The Gulf of Lion and the Camargue region in the Rhône delta are also in this direction.
 Marseille Provence international airport is 17 miles north-west of the city at Marignane, on the Étang de Berre.

 The Old Port

 The city’s main thoroughfare is a broad boulevard called the Canebière.
-This road runs all the way from the Old Port to the Réformés Quarter.
+This road runs from the Old Port to the Réformés Quarter.
 Two impressive forts flank the entrance to the Old Port, one on the south side and one on the north.
 In the Bay of Marseille is the Frioul archipelago which comprises of four islands.
 “Château d’If”, made famous by the Dumas novel “The Count of Monte Cristo” is on one of these small islands.

 The centre of Marseille has several pedestrianised zones that are well serviced by shops and businesses.